pramilakhanal/MTEveresttracker/README.md

 - Do a Yarn or NPM start in the project folder, from another terminal.
 - Start node server.js in the project folder, from yet another terminal.
 (Must have Node.js installed.)
 - Open localhost:3000 in browser.
+- Search with one of the developers names on the TREKr Status page.

 ```